There's Heritage in Her Hull

 Ellen P. Guest aboard National Geographic Explorer in Antarctica

-The View From Above
+The View from Above

 National Geographic Explorer is equipped with a roster of tools that get you off the ship and into the heart of the wild.
-A fleet of double kayaks (we pioneered kayaking in polar geographies!) plus Zodiac landing craft allow you to get down to water-level for unprecedented experiences in the ice.
+A fleet of double kayaks (we pioneered kayaking in polar geographies) plus Zodiac landing craft allow you to get down to water-level for unprecedented experiences in the ice.
 Paddle among towering icebergs, cruise past penguins, or get a front-row seat to a leopard seal on the hunt.
 On early season Antarctica voyages, you can even strap on a pair of snowshoes or cross-country skis and blaze a trail across a frozen sea.

 Above the water, the polar regions are a monochromatic swirl of black, white, and blue.
 So, you may be surprised by the burst of colors found beneath the ice.
 Our undersea specialist dives below and then shares stunning video of dazzling alien-like creatures.
-Unlike most of our ships, National Geographic Explorer is even equipped with a Remotely Operated Vehicle (ROV) which can descend deeper than any diver into areas never seen before.
+Unlike most of our ships, National Geographic Explorer is also equipped with a Remotely Operated Vehicle (ROV) which can descend deeper than any diver into areas never seen before.
 This is genuine exploration, and if you’re lucky, you might even be aboard when our team discovers species new to science.